 - Recurring Issues in False Claims Act Litigation – Federal Judiciary Center – November 19, 2013

-- Speaking at the Procurement Fraud Committe – ABA Section of Public Contract Law – Feb.
-2016 (Upcoming)
+- Procurement Fraud Committee – ABA Section of Public Contract Law, Feb.
+2016

 - The Procurement Fraud Committee of the ABA Section of Public Contract Law, October 18, 2012